nwrim/node2vec/README.md

 OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+---

+Following is the README for the original repo:

 This repository provides a reference implementation of *node2vec* as described in the paper:<br>